 - RU Student Life is hosting some fun events.
 See the Ryerson Today article for a full list of activities.

 - Limit social media and news exposure, establish realistic time limits to check each hour or each day.

 - Allow yourself to nap, rest and recover from the last few months!

 - Create your own self-care activities!

 The delivery of online classes may vary.
 Please check your course syllabus or inquire with your instructor.

 Every time you enrol in a course review your Advisement Report.
 Your advisement report is like a road map or check box that lets you know what you’ve completed, what you’re enrolled in, and how many courses you have left.
 Please note for Business Management Students and Accounting and Finance Students: your advisement report will not be fully complete until you declare your major.

 Yes.
-Only the Spring 2020 Convocation ceremonies have been postponed to Fall 2020.
 If you have applied to graduate, and have completed your program requirements successfully, you will still graduate and be awarded your degree/certificate.
 To check your Graduation Status on RAMSS, go to the View my Graduation Status.